landmarkhw/training-redux-arch/README.md

 #### Task 2: Look at `movie.reducer.ts`

+1. This file is in a new folder - 'reducers'.
+This helps us group all our reducers in one area.
 1. This file does 2 things:
     * Defines the shape of state for the `movie` area of the application (again, currently the whole app).
     * Defines a `reducer`, which is a function that, given the current `state` of the application and an `action` that's happening in the store, returns a new `state`.